Old Jewish Cemetery

 • Rabbi David Oppenheim, collector of ancient Jewish manuscripts and works (died 1736)

-Today, the cemetery is entered via the Pinkas synagogue (where there is a Holocaust memorial) and exited via the Klausen synagogue (where a collection of ancient religious objects is on display).
+Today, the cemetery is entered via the Pinkas Synagogue (where there is a Holocaust memorial) and exited between the Klausen Synagogue and the Ceremonial Hall.

 Where